 - If they didn’t tell you, ask them if there will be a coding test and how long it will take before going to the interview.

-2. The Job Interview: A Constructive Exchange
+2. Software Job Interview: A Constructive Exchange

 The company accepted to meet you in their super cool startup office with, of course, a fridge full of energy drinks.
 Your dreams come true!

-Evaluating the Company
+Evaluating the Company You’re Applying To

 The interview is a really important step for you and your potential future employer.
 Don’t see the process as a powerful and attractive company judging a poor and weak developer (you).
 The interview should be first and foremost an equal exchange.